FrancoYudica/DistributedFractals/README.md

 ## Output mode
 After the image is generated, the program can output at the following modes:
 - **Disk**: Stores the generated image in the specified output filepath
 - **Network**: Connects to a remote server and sends the generated *.png* image buffer through TCP.
-Note that this involves a sever.
+Note that this involves a server.
 A simple implementation of this server is located at `src/scripts/image_server.py`

 ## ⚙️ Command-Line Arguments